Congestive heart failure (CHF) occurs when extra fluid builds up and affects your heart’s ability to pump blood effectively.

 - celery flakes

 Pepper and lemon juice also add a good amount of flavor without any added salt.
-For extra convenience, you can also purchase salt-free seasoning blends, like this one, on Amazon.
+For extra convenience, you can also purchase salt-free seasoning blends.

 2. Tell your waiter